A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Major medical health insurance is a term that’s generally used to describe comprehensive, robust health coverage.
 This is in contrast to mini-med plans, fixed indemnity plans, limited benefit plans, and policies that are meant to supplement – rather than replace – major medical coverage.

+The vast majority of employer-sponsored health plans are considered major medical coverage, but there are some that are not.
 A plan that counts as minimum essential coverage under the Affordable Care Act and that also provides minimum value would be considered major medical coverage.
+By definition, all employer-sponosred health plans are considered minimum essential coverage.
 Most minimum essential coverage plans also provide minimum value, but some employers choose to offer skimpy (mini-med) coverage that is technically minimum essential coverage (since it’s offered by an employer), but that does not provide minimum value.
 These employers are subject to a penalty under the employer mandate, and the plans they offer cannot be considered major medical coverage.

 Are short-term health plans considered major medical coverage?